 This quick install guide will allow you to create and email a custom document in 4 basic steps:

 NOTE: You should download and install the S-Docs package into a SANDBOX or DEVELOPER organization.
-We strongly advise against installing into any production org without proper testing.
+We strongly advise against installing it into any production org without proper testing.

 S-Docs is now installed in your org.